top of page

 February Stargazing: Top Celestial Highlights

 February may be a short month, but it still offers plenty of spectacular sights in the night sky.
-As winter continues, the long nights provide excellent conditions for stargazing—just wrap up warm and find a dark spot away from city lights!
+With long winter nights and generally clear skies, now is a fantastic time to head outside after sunset.
+Wrap up warm, find a dark spot away from city lights, and enjoy the view.

 February Stargazing: Top Celestial Highlights Feature Image